arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 ![Out-of-the-box Factory code challenge](assets/OOTB_board_manager_factory_challenge.png "Out-of-the-box Factory code challenge")

-Click on **COMPLETE REGISTRATION** to be re-directed to the Foundries.io activation page.
+Click on **COMPLETE REGISTRATION** to be re-directed to the *Foundries.io* activation page.

 Paste your token in the text box and press **Next**.

-***The token code is valid for 15 minutes; if you do not paste it in this time span, you will have to repeat all the above registration steps in your Out-of-the-box to generate a new code.***
+***The token code is valid for __15 minutes__.
+If you do not use it in this time span, you will have to repeat all the above registration steps in your Out-of-the-box to generate a new code.***

 ![FoundriesFactory pasted token](assets/web_board_manager_factory_challenge.png "FoundriesFactory pasted token")